Susan Edith Saxe: Background

-A student at Brandeis University, Saxe was one of several young radicals who were placed on the FBI's Most Wanted list in the early 1970s.
+A student at Brandeis University, Saxe was one of several left-wing young radicals who were placed on the FBI's Most Wanted list in the early 1970s.
 Along with Katherine Ann Power, Stanley Ray Bond, and ex-convicts William Gilday and Robert Valeri, she escaped from a bank robbery in Brighton, Boston, in which accomplice Gilday shot and killed Boston Police Department officer Walter Schroeder.
 She and her four accomplices broke into a National Guard Armory in Newburyport, Massachusetts, on Sept.
 20, 1970, and stole a pickup truck, blasting caps and 400 rounds of .30-caliber ammunition.
 Saxe was on the run until 1975 when she was arrested in Philadelphia, after a police officer recognized her from a photo distributed by the FBI the same day.
 She served seven years in prison.
 Her trial was one of the early cases for Nancy Gertner, who later became a federal judge.
 Gertner describes the trial as her "first big case".